publisha/publisha.github.io/pages/InDesignBookPanel.md

 What follows is the way we can number the pages in our example Shakespeare Play book.

-First point: all pages after the endpapers are counted, whether or not the page numbers are displayed.
+**First point**: all pages after the endpapers are counted, whether or not the page numbers are displayed.
 The half-title page would be the first to be counted.

-Second Point: The usual way to number Front Matter pages is to use lower case Roman numerals (i,ii,iii,iv).
+**Second Point**: The usual way to number Front Matter pages is to use lower case Roman numerals (i,ii,iii,iv).
 The Foreword and Table of Contents is part of the Front Matter.
 Our Life of Shakespeare text is probably, part of the front matter, because it is NOT about the play, but supplementary to it.

 The Dramatis Personae (the list of characters) is often included in the front matter, but, again, you may see this differently in some editions.

-Third Point: The play should be numbered from page 1 in Arabic numerals.
+**Third Point**: The play should be numbered from page 1 in Arabic numerals.

-Fourth Point: The Table of Contents comes after the copyright page.
+**Fourth Point**: The Table of Contents comes after the copyright page.
 This means it is likely to be starting on page v.
 Table of Contents pages are NOT numbered but are counted.

 Finally: Your pages are likely to be as follows:
 - Half Title (Just the title of the play)(_recto_)